-Photohelic® Gauge
+Photohelic Gauge

-Electrical work must be performed by a qualified
+RNING Electrical work must be performed by a qualified electrician and comply with all applicable national and local codes.

 Turn power off and lock out electrical power sources before performing service or maintenance work.

 Do not install in classified hazardous atmospheres without an enclosure rated for the application.